SuspiciousBox/ekont-shipping-api/README.md

 - .map()

-- Proper JSON request / response with specific data that will be used for filtering and calculation.
+- JSON request / response with specific data that will be used for filtering and calculation.

 - Heroku deployment